omnisonic/vanomad/README.md

 # vanomad

-A personal blog of my experience with nomaic living in a van
+A personal blog of my experience with nomadic living in a van